Fiori-Tracker/fioritracker.github.io/1909SPS06/main.md

 # Fiori Tracker

 >One of the biggest problems that we run into with SAP S/4 HANA implementations is crazy-long hours we spend on SAP Fiori apps governance.
-With Fiori Tracker you can cut reduce this time drastically.
+With Fiori Tracker you can reduce this time drastically.

 #### What it is?